About Me

 Wait, you want more?

-My family is technologically adept.
-My dad is a retired patent attorney.
-Three of my five siblings are software engineers and the other two siblings know their way around technology.
-I learned how to build and maintain my own computers at 12.
-I built and maintained my own (admittedly awful) tabletop RPG website at 15.
-Set up and tore down several lame BBSes in my early teens.
-Tinkered with QBasic and C++ through junior high and high school.
-Finally, I found my way into the field in the early 2000s writing C# and VB.NET using .NET 1.0.
+I have always had an affinity for technology.
+I built and maintained my own computers at twelve.
+I built and maintained my own — admittedly awful — tabletop RPG website at fifteen.
+I set up and tore down several lame BBSes in my early teens, tinkered with QBasic and C++ through junior high and high school, and found my way into the field professionally in the early 2000s writing C# and VB.NET on .NET 1.0.

 Personal Interests